airbytehq/airbyte/docs/project-overview/roadmap.md

 * Airbyte Cloud release.
 * Adapt automatically to sources' schema changes.
+* Optimize normalization, so it costs less to our users
 * OAuth support for connector configuration \([\#768](https://github.com/airbytehq/airbyte/issues/768)\).

 **Coming a bit later:**